mims-harvard/TDC/README.md

 ## Disclaimer

 TDC is an open-source effort.
 Many datasets are aggregated from various public website sources.
-If it infringes the copyright of the dataset author, please let us know and we will take it down ASAP.
+We use the Attribution-NonCommercial-ShareAlike 4.0 International license to suffice many datasets requirement.
+If it still infringes the copyright of the dataset author, please let us know and we will take it down ASAP.